wonkodv/reqtrace/doc/requirements/DESIGN.md

 #### DSG_TRACE_CHECK_TITLE: When tracing upwards or downwards match title

-When tracing Upwards or Downwards, emit an error if the title of the coverage does not match the title of the covered requirement
+When tracing Upwards or Downwards, and the reference includes a title, emit an error if the title of the coverage does not match the title of the covered requirement

 Example: